Introduction: why can’t IT be separated from security today?

 A good security framework should:

-• Integrate data from multiple sources (cloud, endpoint, network, email).
+- Integrate data for continuous evaluation needs from multiple sources (cloud services, endpoint, network, etc.).

 The role of education and safety culture